-Since the off-payroll legislation reform hit in 2017, we’ve seen the popularity of the umbrella company increasing.
-With that came the emergence of a wave of tax-avoidance schemes that target contractors offering a higher take-home pay.
-Although some of these schemes may call themselves umbrella, they are certainly not.
+Since the off-payroll legislation reform hit i, we’ve seen the popularity of the umbrella company increasing.
+With that came a wave of tax-avoidance schemes that target contractors offering higher take-home pay.
+Although some of these schemes may call themselves umbrella companies, they are certainly not.

 The primary function of an umbrella company is to organise payments for fix-term work undertaken by independent contractors.
 An umbrella firm enables the contractor to retain the flexibility of freelance work and consolidate the income into a single pay package with the knowledge that all responsibilities regarding their income are being taken care of.